rachelnertia/rachelnertia.github.io/about.md

 title: About
 ---

 Hiya!
-I'm a budding game developer with a focus on programming, and this is my personal website.
+I'm a videogame programmer and game design dabbler.
+This is my personal website.
 Please look around!

-I currently work as a Network Programmer at Rockstar North in Edinburgh, Scotland.
-It's going well!
+I currently work as a Senior Network Programmer at Rockstar North in Edinburgh, Scotland.

 Previously I studied [Computer Games Technology](http://www.abertay.ac.uk/courses//ug/comopgamestech/) at [Abertay University](http://www.abertay.ac.uk/) in bonny Dundee.

 I try to use this website to document my interests: programming, game dev, playing games in all their forms, books I'm reading, music I'm listening to, and painting tiny warriors.

-You can follow me on [Twitter](https://twitter.com/nershly), where I shitpost on the reg.
+You can follow me on [Instagram](https://www.instagram.com/rachelnertia/), where I shitpost on the reg.

 I also have a (rather sparse) [itch.io page](http://inertia.itch.io/).